PurplePoet25/ToAshAgain/README.md

 **Created by Hasan Bukhari**
 President, Student Poets Association @ Southern Miss
-Poet, programmer, and pixel punisher.
+Poet, programmer, and Karachi rooftop daydreamer.

 > "To Ash Again" is a love letter to resilience, duality, and Karachi rooftops.